mateuskoOAMDG/TinTinnabulum-A/README.md

 There must also be folder 51 on the microSD card with mp3 sound files of notifications.
 Notifications are played while setting the doorbell with the buttons.

+## Software
+The doorbell software was created in the **PlatformIO** using Arduino framework for the **ATTiny1624** microcontroller.
+It consists of the main file main.cpp and three external libraries:

+* Button - the Button library provides button operation including software debouncing
+* Led Blink - LED Blink library provides asynchronous control of LED flashing according to control commands
+* DFRobotDFPlayerMini - Software control of the DFR0299 player via a serial interface

+> The program can also be compiled and uploaded in the **Arduino IDE 2**.
+> The **MegaTinyCore** package by Spence Konde must be installed in the Arduino IDE first.
+It must be entered in the field in the Preferences: "Additional boards manager URLs address" *http://drazzy.com/package_drazzy.com_index.json*

+The main sketch is in the Arduino folder and the libraries are in the lib directory - these must be uploaded to the Arduino libraries directory

 ## Photos

 > Assembled PCB